JadedEric/xamarin-netstandard/README.md

 This is just one area where .Net Standards 2.0 has an advantage over PCL implementation, taking into consideration that the entire .Net Core library now became available to you to leverage off.

 If you have any queries or questions, pop me a message on my GitHub or if you're a Tangeneer pop me a chat on Teams and we can discuss your queries and questions further.

+In the next blog, I'll tackle Entity Framework Migrations.